 20. Are staff members interacting well with the residents?

 These questions come largely from your own observations but can tell you a lot about the residence.
 If possible, take a visit at another time of day to see if there are differences in engagement and cleanliness.

-Overall, finding a that will embrace your and focus on providing a high for them is crucial.
+Overall, finding a nursing home that will embrace your loved one and focus on providing a high quality of life for them is crucial.

-However, keep in mind that while your role as a may be shifting- you will still be your ’s advocate to ensure that their preferences and needs are being met.
+However, keep in mind that while your role as a caregiver may be shifting- you will still be your loved one’s advocate to ensure that their preferences and needs are being met.